engineer613/memory_plumber/README.md

     And the hash map is a static preallocated array: `static AllocRecord* alloc_record_map[4096]`

-4. At every memory allocation with a call to `malloc()`, the custom implementation of `malloc()` will save information in an `AllocRecord` instance and insert a pointer to it in the hash table after hashing the pointer address, and then call the libc version of `malloc()` as usual and return the pointer address of allocated memory
+4. At every memory allocation with a call to `malloc()`, the custom implementation of `malloc()` will save information in an `AllocRecord` instance and insert a pointer to it in the hash table after hashing the pointer address, and then call the libc version of `malloc()` as usual and return the pointer address of allocated memory.
 When the target application made a call to `malloc()` or used STL which in turn made a call to `malloc()` underneath this is what would occur:

     1. malloc() call in application
     2. Calls custom malloc() function
     3. Inside custom malloc() function, call the libc versio of malloc() stored in a function pointer